 The majority of lawyers had no intention of running a business when they decided to go to law school.
 But for most of them, especially managing partners and those in small and midsized firms, that’s exactly what they are doing — running a business.

-The legal administrator or legal manager contributes to client service and the firm’s bottom line by managing the business operations of the practice.
-Successful legal administrators create processes and procedures that are needed for the firm to operate at peak efficiency — and its highest level of profitability.
-They bring professional management techniques to the professional practice of law.
+The legal management professional contributes to client service and the firm’s bottom line by managing the business operations of the practice.
+Successful legal managers create processes and procedures that are needed for the firm to operate at peak efficiency — and its highest level of profitability.
+They bring professional management techniques to the practice of law.

-When lawyers are spending time on administrative issues rather than practicing law, billable hours are lost … and that means it’s time to hire a legal administrator!
-Law firms that employ a legal administrator will find their lawyers are no longer mired in the day-to-day details of managing a firm and instead can fully focus on their legal duties.
+When lawyers are spending time on administrative issues rather than practicing law, billable hours are lost … and that's where hiring a legal management professional can help!
+Law firms that employ a legal manager will find their lawyers are no longer mired in the day-to-day details of managing a firm and instead can fully focus on their legal duties.

-The information provided here outlines how a firm can evaluate its need for a legal administrator, establish qualification guidelines, locate candidates, develop an employment package and define the legal administrator’s responsibilities.
-We will help you be your own recruiter.
+The information provided here outlines how a firm can evaluate its need for a legal management professional, establish qualification guidelines, locate candidates, develop an employment package and define the legal manager's responsibilities.
+The following will help you be your own recruiter: